keypom/keypom-docs/docs/Concepts/KeypomProtocol/Assets/basic-assets.md

 ___

 ## NFT Asset
-> A properly funded NFT Asset will allow a user to receive a Non-fungible Token
+> A properly funded NFT Asset will allow a user to receive a Non-fungible Token when claiming

 Whenever an NFT asset is present and properly funded in a key use, the user will receive an NFT for that particular key use.
 For example, if a key has 2 uses, and an NFT asset is defined in the first use but not the second, then the user will only receive an NFT the first time they claim their key.